Next Church Service Sunday April 6, 2025 Lent 5

 C: (copy) Thanks give to God.

-The New Testament lesson is from Romans chapter 6.
+The New Testament lesson is from Philippians chapter 3.

 This is the word of the Lord.